Polygraph Laws Regarding Admissibility

 1998 – United States v.
 Duque

-Basically, the way this case was handled by the defense is what hurt polygraph & lie detection and the extra comments made by the court as their opinions have been misquoted extensively by opponents of polygraph as facts that polygraph is unreliable.
-The full story is that the defense did a terrible job and the government did a great job, so much so that the court agreed with several of the premises set forth in opposition to polygraph.
-Which is ironic since the federal government did then and continues to utilize polygraph in other venues of defense and national security.
+The full story is that the defense did a terrible job and the government did a great job, so much so that the court agreed with several of the premises set forth in opposition to the polygraph.
+When it comes to polygraph laws, this was ironic since the federal government did then and continues to utilize polygraph in other venues of defense and national security.

 1998 – United States vs. Sheffer

-A complex and confusing case that did revolve around polygraph, but was equally a matter of rules of evidence.
-The only clear outcome of the case was that refusal to consider polygraph evidence in a court-martial was deemed as not a violation of the defendant’s rights and that under Military Rule of Evidence 707, polygraph remains inadmissible in court-martial proceedings… period.
+The only clear outcome of the case was that refusal to consider polygraph evidence in a court-martial was deemed not a violation of the defendant’s rights and that under Military Rule of Evidence 707, polygraph remains inadmissible in court-martial proceedings.

 2. Ultimately, it is up to the trial judge as to how he or she will handle any motion to admit polygraph evidence.

-5. Polygraph is widely used and accepted daily in other venues of government, such as pre-employment testing, testing for security clearances and tests for espionage and sabotage.
+5. Polygraph is widely used and accepted daily in other venues of government, such as pre-employment testing, testing for security clearances, and tests for espionage and sabotage.
 And these areas have been growing, not slowing.

 Why The Polygraph Examiner?

-• Confidentiality Guaranteed
+• Guaranteed confidentiality

 Contact The Polygraph Examiner Now